benjaminsampica/bensampica.com/content/post/minimalapihtmx/index.md

 ## Wrap Up

-I hope this was helpful to someone.
+I hope this was helpful.
 I had broad ambitions for this post and it grew quickly in what I thought was important.
 I just can't simply cover every single use-case you might have but hopefully this is enough to get you thinking with (and consider using) HTMX.

-Please leave any comments below or hit me up on social media with questions!
+Please leave any comments below - especially better ways of doing something - by talking with me on social media with questions.
+Thanks for reading!